Azaze7/Azaze7.github.io/_works/cardboard-box.md

 ~ MAVERICK Won *Most Technical Award* & was awarded *4th Place Overall!*

-* In this project, I Worked alongside members of the Atlas Development team to develop an indie game in under 48 hours.
+* In this project, I worked alongside members of the Atlas Development team to develop an indie game in under 48 hours.

-* My team and I utilized Unity & Visual Studio Code for the game engine & GIMP for asset creation.
+* My team & I utilized Unity & Visual Studio Code for the game engine & GIMP for asset creation.

 * This was done during the Borderland Glitch Game Jam; with the prompt of making a game based on a Movie or TV show released in the '80s.